Security

 messagebus_execute_process

-Deactivates process execution via the opsi-messagebus.
+Disables process execution via opsi-messagebus.

 Change the Boot Image root password